Preschool Program Accepting Participants

 The following requirements must be met in order to have your child enrolled in the PRHS Preschool Program:

 - Child must be three years of age by September 1st and toilet-trained

 - Child must have transportation to and from preschool

 - Parent/guardian agrees to arrive and depart promptly at designated times

-- Parent/guardian agrees to submit a registration fee of $175 for each session
+- Parent/guardian agrees to submit a registration fee with a cost of $200 per semester

 - Parent/guardian/child cooperates with all rules of the school and the teacher in charge

 - Encourage positive social skills, including cooperation and independence